CerebriumAI/Tutorial-Ingress-Canary/tutorial.md

 kubectl get pods -n kserve-deployments
 ```

+Make sure from the above command that the second container is in a 'Running' state.
 To demonstrate how this works we have supplied a file, `test_requests.py`, that will make 100 requests to the deployed service.
 We have chosen an example such that the XGBoost model will output `[1]` and the Random Forest model will output `[0]`.
 Run the file.

 ```bash
 python test_requests.py